MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/web-server-overview.md

 ### Securing the Connection to Microsoft Dynamics NAV Web Client With SSL
 You can help secure [!INCLUDE[prodshort](../developer/includes/prodshort.md)] data that is transmitted over the Internet by enabling Secure Sockets Layer \(SSL\) on the connection to the [!INCLUDE[nav_web](../developer/includes/nav_web_md.md)].
 You can configure SSL when you install the [!INCLUDE[webservercomponents](../developer/includes/webservercomponents.md)] or after the installation.

- For more information, see [How to: Install the Web Server Components](How-to--Install-the-Web-Server-Components.md) and [Configure SSL to Secure the Web Client Connection](configure-ssl-web-client-connection.md).
+ For more information, see [Configure SSL to Secure the Web Client Connection](configure-ssl-web-client-connection.md).

 ## See Also
  [Dynamics NAV Web Client](Microsoft-Dynamics-NAV-Web-Client.md)